 Roommate Marriage: Why Does It Happen?

-Partners who come for marriage counseling in Raleigh, NC usually say they still consider each other best friends.
+Partners who come for marriage counseling to my Wake Forest office usually say they still consider each other best friends.
 They have gotten through some happy and hard times together and feel like they can be themselves with each other.
 So, what’s the issue?

 Well, there is a fine line between friendship and marriage.
 And many couples cross it without even noticing.
 However, you can still recall those happy times when the two of you shared affection and passion and you wonder what the hell happened.
 And more importantly, why did it happen to your marriage??